robinzng/whereimreallyfrom/exampleSite/content/read/asongfromachildimmigrant.md

 The last part talks about my inaction towards racism, allowing it to perpetuate further.
 I find that most Asians I know, including myself, will choose to avoid this problem rather than to face it head on.
 Sharing this song is probably the first action I ever took for the latter, hoping to raise some awareness.

+{{< youtube 6aqG2lgV9BM >}}

 I hope I didn't offend anyone, and I'd be interested in learning different perspectives on this topic.
-If you liked this song, you can find more under the artist name 'Waznop' on most music platforms. 🙂
+If you liked this song, you can find more under the artist name 'Waznop' on most music platforms. 🙂 For reference:

-For reference:
 Beyblade: a children's toy
 Three and a half: basically a one bedroom apartment (Montreal) Welcome class: a class for non-French-speaking children to learn French (Quebec)